Dyalog/link/docs/Usage/Setup.md

 ### Automating Startup

 Starting with Dyalog APL version 18.0, it is simple to launch the interpreter from a text file: either a source file defining a function, namespace or class using the [LOAD parameter](https://help.dyalog.com/latest/#UserGuide/Installation%20and%20Configuration/Configuration%20Parameters/Load.htm) or from a configuration file using the  [CONFIGFILE parameter](https://help.dyalog.com/latest/#UserGuide/Installation%20and%20Configuration/Configuration%20Files.htm).
-From version 18.2, `LOAD` can also indentify a directory, in which case APL will create a link to the directory on startup, and if creating the link causes a function `#.Run` to be defined, the function will be called with the enclosed name of the directory as the right argument.
+From version 18.2, `LOAD` can also indentify a directory, in which case APL will create a link to the directory on startup, and attempt to call the function `#.Run`, with the enclosed name of the directory as the right argument.
+To avoid the `VALUE ERROR` that results if there is no `Run` function, add the `-x` switch to your command line.

 Using `LOAD` to link to a directory on startup is simple way to handle very simple applications or ad-hoc development.
 However, configuration files allow you to both set a startup expression and include other configuration options for the interpreter and are probably a better solution for applications consisting of more than one source directory.
 For example, we could start our example application by creating a file `dev.dcfg` in the `linkdemo` folder with the following contents: